-3.3.2.1 Uniform
+3.3.3.1 Uniform

 Uniform vSphere Metro Storage Clusters using SRDF/Metro are a perfect use case for employing the latency type in vSphere 7 or vSphere 8.
 Rather than blindly switching paths every 1000 IOs, VMware will instead test the paths, and if the arrays are any distance apart, VMware will send most of the IO down the local paths to the local array.
-In practice, it turns a uniform configuration into a mostly nonuniform configuration, while still maintaining the remote paths in the case of failure.6 It is most akin, therefore, to PP/VE with Autostandby.
-In environments with significant distance between datacenters, this mechanism can provide significantly better results than the current recommendation of switching paths every 1000 IOs for a uniform vMSC.
+In practice, it turns a uniform configuration into a mostly nonuniform configuration, while still maintaining the remote paths in the case of failure.5 It is most akin, therefore, to PP/VE with Autostandby.
+In environments with significant latency between datacenters, this mechanism can provide better results than the default configuration.
+The tests which demonstrate this will be covered next.

-3.3.2.2 Nonuniform
+3.3.3.2 Nonuniform

-The use of the latency type in nonuniform settings has not shown to be more effective than iops=1 and therefore currently Dell does not recommend using it in these configurations; however, in environments that nonetheless experience significant congestion on the single array it can be beneficial.
+The use of the latency type in nonuniform settings has not shown to be more effective than the default recommendation and therefore Dell does not recommend using it in these configurations; however, in environments that nonetheless experience significant congestion on a single array it can be beneficial.